Michaelpalacce/go-btva/README.md

 ## What This Is

+- [ ] Provides clear instructions on what will be done
 - Setup minimal infra on a vm
     - [x] Run the minimal infrastructure installer
     - [x] Fetch Nexus Password